If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Sexual attractionDesiring sexual contact with a specific other person or group of people.

 Sexual orientationHow a personal feels sexually about people of various genders.
 The term describes who they are likely to pursue a sexual relationship with.
-Sexual activity is not necessarily representative of sexual orientation; people who have sexual relations with someone of the same gender may not identity as LGBTQ+.
+Sexual activity is not necessarily representative of sexual orientation; people who have sexual relations with someone of the same gender may not identity as LGBT+.
 This is why terms like MSM and WSW are used in some contexts.

 SexualityThis is a holistic term for someone’s sexual behaviours, attractions, likes, dislikes, kinks and preferences.
 Sexual orientation makes up a part of someone’s sexuality, and sexuality is sometimes used interchangeably with sexual orientation.
 However, it covers more than just who a person is attracted to.
 Sexuality is what you enjoy and how you enjoy it, whether that is about partners or activities.

 WSW/WLWThis stands for ‘women who have sex with women’/’women loving women’.
-WSW is used as a term within sexual health and other services to make these services more inclusive to women who have sex with other women but may not identify as LGBTQ+.
+WSW is used as a term within sexual health and other services to make these services more inclusive to women who have sex with other women but may not identify as LGBT+.

 100% FREE & CONFIDENTIAL